 BEATLES FOR SALE (1964)

 and make it all work as tight as ever.

-Anybody who thinks I'm going to keep the women out of the boys club is going to get a swift kick where they don't want it.
-Oh yeah, you heard me.
-Now listen to this plethora of Pop women who'll knock your cuban-heeled boots right off you.
+Anybody who thinks they can keep the women out of the boys club is going to get a swift kick where they don't want it.
+The Beatles inspired everyone to pick up guitars and be a band.
+Now listen to this plethora of Beat Girls who'll rock your cuban-heeled boots right off you.

-Didn't you realize that "What I Like About You" was 1965 as hell when you were belting it out all these years? ("Hey!")
-There's a lot more where that came from.
+You did realize that "What I Like About You" was 1965 as hell when you were belting it out all these years, right? ("Hey!")
+There's a lot more here where that came from.

 If sunshine was bottled like soda pop, it couldn't be any more of a lift than this French female combo.
 They were all good, all too brief.

 • THE SMITHEREENS,